ScottFeichter/node-essentials-scott/lessons/sf-lesson1a-node-intro.md

 ## **1.0 What is Node**

-JavaScript (JS) is a pragramming language created to run inside the browser to enhance web applications with responsiveness.
+JavaScript (JS) is a programming language created to run inside the browser to enhance web applications with responsiveness.

 Code run in the browser is loaded from the Internet and therefore can't be trusted.